 As a small liberal-arts college, Cornell provides a great environment for first-generation college students.
-The close contact with faculty and staff, small class sizes, and academic challenge are just what first-generation students need.
-And, first-generation students at Cornell have many qualities that prime them for success – independence, an ability to take initiative, social skills, and an excellent work ethic.
+You have close contact with faculty and staff, small class sizes, and academic challenge which is just what first-generation students need.
+And, as a first-generation student, you already have many qualities that prime you for success – independence, an ability to take initiative, social skills, and an excellent work ethic.

-But first-generation students, even those with a very supportive family, often lack information about what is necessary in college and about the variety of careers that are available for someone with a college degree.
-These students may miss important pre-professional experiences while at Cornell.
+Even if you have a very supportive family, your loved ones may lack information about what is necessary in college and about the variety of careers that are available for you once you graduate.
+We want to make sure that you take advantage of all of the pre-professional experiences available at Cornell.

-The Rise Up program at Cornell is supported by a generous grant from the Arthur Vining Davis Foundations.
+The Rise Up program at Cornell is supported by a generous grant from the Arthur Vining Davis Foundation.